Related forms and processes

 - You have sufficient income to subsist without drawing on state funds.
 Your income is deemed sufficient if you earn

 - an amount equivalent to the standard rate of social assistance plus

 - There are no grounds for you being expelled from the country.

 - Your stay does not endanger or influence the interests of the Federal Republic of Germany.

-- The person whom you are rejoining is a German national and normally resides in Germany.
+- When rejoining German nationals: the person whom you are rejoining is a German national and normally resides in Germany.

 - the relationship was enforced or

 - you only entered into it for the purpose of coming to Germany.

 - for issuing a national visa before entering German territory: the German diplomatic mission abroad (embassy, consulate)

 - following arrival: the foreigners' authority.
 The foreigners' authority is

 - if you live in an urban district or large district capital: the city council (Stadtverwaltung)